Axel-Jacobsen/MazeSolve/README.md

   5. You may have a 1 pixel wide border around the black wall of the maze.
 The program assumes this and automatically crops the image.
 If your maze does not need to be cropped, use `python solveMaze -c False`

   ---

+To get the performance of the program: `python -m cProfile solveMaze.py`